HubCloud-io/BBComponents/README.md

 # BBComponents
 Free components for Blazor created with Bootstrap css framework.
-[WASM Demo] (https://bbcomponentsdemo.z6.web.core.windows.net/)
+[WASM Demo.](https://bbcomponentsdemo.z6.web.core.windows.net/)

 # Disclaimer
 This project is experimental and can be deeply refactored in future.